 Some matches went to great lengths in best-of-five formats, which were played in tennis.
 Listed below are tennis matches with the longest and shortest durations.

-How Long College Tennis Matches Last
+How Long Do College Tennis Matches Last?

 Doubles match in NCAA tournaments begin with a single set of doubles matches.
 The NCAA does not allow ‘let’s’ in its matches, and sudden death deuces are always played.
 In doubles, the sets will take about 30 to 45 minutes longer than in professional matches.
 A total of six singles matches will follow once this is complete.
 It is a best-of-three match with a 10-point tiebreak in the final set.